 Banks can hold an account in a foreign currency with a foreign bank.
 Such an account is called a nostro account.
 This type of account enables businesses to manage their money more easily when conducting international transactions.

-A nostro account is held by a domestic bank in a foreign bank in denominations of that country’s currency.
-This helps banks facilitate international transactions involving multiple currencies.
-The term nostro is a Latin word meaning ‘ours’.
+A nostro account is one where a domestic bank maintains an account in a foreign bank in denominations of that country’s currency.
+This enables banks to facilitate multi-currency international transactions.
+Nostro is a Latin word that means ‘ours’.

 Both nostro and vostro accounts are used to facilitate international transactions and other transactions associated with exchange rate risk.
 When a bank decides to open a nostro account, it chooses another bank in a foreign country with which it has a good working relationship.
 The foreign bank in this transaction is known as the facilitator bank.